 Romaine Lettuce Linked to E. Coli Outbreak

-The FDA is warning consumers not to eat all types of romaine lettuce grown in the Yuma, Arizona region, including whole heads of romaine, hearts of romaine, pre-chopped romaine, salads, and bag salad mixes containing romaine
+In May 2018, the FDA warned consumers not to eat all types of romaine lettuce grown in the Yuma, Arizona region, including whole heads of romaine, hearts of romaine, pre-chopped romaine, salads, and bag salad mixes containing romaine

 What is the Problem?